 - Amory Memorial Chapel

 - Picnic facilities with tables and grills

 - Interpretive exhibits

 - Beach wheelchairs are available for free - inquire at the Park Administrative Office

 Service animals are welcome in all areas of Florida State Parks.

 This beach on the Gulf of Mexico is perfect for swimming, snorkeling, fishing and sunbathing.
 Visitors have access to the Gulf at any of our five parking areas.
 During the winter months, shelling is very popular.
 Visitors are reminded that the taking of live shells is prohibited.

-Park ranger provide a variety of programs that cover a wide variety of topics, including the history of the island and interpretation of the natural resources found on the island.
+Park rangers provide a variety of programs covering a wide variety of topics, including the history of the island and interpretation of its natural resources.
 Check the calendar of events for more information.

-Please come and visit the Lighthouse Museum & Visitor Center.
-Located in the park is the Boca Grande Lighthouse Museum.
-Also located in the Lighthouse Parking Area is the restored Amory Memorial Chapel.
-This chapel was built in the 1950s and served the residents of the dormitories that were located in what is now the Dunes Parking Area.
+The chapel was built in the 1950s and served the residents of the dormitories that were located in what is now the dunes parking area.
 The chapel is available to rent for public and private events.